kadirahq/graphql-utils-js/README.md

 `;
 ```

-We can even get the fields of the `author` just inside the `recentPost` resolve function.
+Then this is how we can get the nested fields of the field `author`.

 ```js
 import {